richafnu/Viva/Viva/engage/eac-storyline.md

 After you enable storyline, all network members with access to Viva Engage see the **Storyline** tab, and a storyline feed on their profile page.
 They can also react and respond to others’ storyline posts.

 > [!NOTE]
-> After you enable storyline, metwork users also see the Storyline feature *in Microsoft Teams*.
+> After you enable storyline, network users also see the Storyline feature *in Microsoft Teams*.
 Users don't need to install anything else to see the storyline.

 To restrict storyline usage, see [Restrict which users can post to their storyline](/viva/engage/eac-storyline?branch=pr-en-us-8285#restrict-which-users-can-post-to-their-storyline).